codio/knowledge/source/instructors/admin/integration/lms-systems/canvas.rst

 The **Codio LTI App** method allows for an easy way to integrate and to map Codio course assignments to Canvas.
 Access the directions at :ref:`LTI App <lti-app>` page.
 If you are not able to use the LTI App, follow the manual integration directions below.

+..
+Note:: Configuring your LTI settings using the LTI App is only for the US version of Codio.
+It will not work with Codio UK (codio.co.uk).

 Integrating with Canvas Manually
 --------------------------------